Let's Talk About The Backstory II.

 It's one of the most impressive effects, instantly noticeable and instantly changing the mood of your world.

 The influence of weather, decay, overgrowth, elemental damage can give a post-human atmosphere to your IP that doesn't just shape the environment, but also becomes part of the story.
-The forces of nature add emotion to your environment (as viewers instantly want to know what happened there and subconsciously invest in finding out the story).
-By placing the IP in a world shaped by forces beyond human control, you add emotional weight.

-- How has the natural world shaped your environments - floods, droughts, storms, pandemic?
+• How has the natural world shaped your environments - floods, droughts, storms, pandemic?

-- What climate dominates the region now and how has it shifted over time?
+• What climate dominates the region now and how has it shifted over time?

-- Has nature reclaimed abandoned spaces, or has the environment been scorched and stripped?
+• Has nature reclaimed abandoned spaces, or has the environment been scorched and stripped?

 Natural forces, storms, pandemics, overgrowth create visible scars on the surface of the world that will add deeper layers of meaning.
 These environmental factors and marks will be part of the visual identity of your IP.

-6. Conflict, Power Struggles, and Control
+5. Conflict, Power Struggles, and Control

 In The Hunger Games, the District 12 train station reflects the history of oppression - the overall design language, materials and posters demonstrate the dominance of the Capitol over the residents of the district.

-This factor is a feature of dystopian IPs.
+This is a feature of dystopian IPs.
 Since time immemorial, where there are people, there are power struggles, and this is also true for fictional worlds.
 Battles, revolutions and quiet repression weave their patterns into the canvas of your story.
 Think of movies like The Hunger Game, or 1982.

-- Was it a place of safety, resistance, or oppression?
+• Was it a place of safety, resistance, or oppression?

-- Has this environment witnessed wars, revolutions, or shifts in power?
+• Has this environment witnessed wars, revolutions, or shifts in power?

-- What visual remnants of conflict remained: graffiti, barricades, destroyed monuments?
+• What visual remnants of conflict remained: graffiti, barricades, destroyed monuments?

 Conflict leaves behind physical marks that instantly tells your audience who fought for power, who lost, and who is still in the game.

-7. Resource Flow: Abundance vs. Scarcity
+6. Resource Flow: Abundance vs. Scarcity

 The Arrakeen Palace in Dune (2021) is a perfect example of how limited resources determine not only the survival chances, but architecture itself.
 Built to withstand the brutal desert heat and sandstorms of Arrakis, every part of the palace (from its thick stone walls to its minimalist, fortress-like design) presents a world where conserving resources is essential to survival.